-- If the captured still photo was shot in the Adobe RGB color space, the first character in the file name will be an underscore " " - The ICC profile is not appended.
-Refer to explanations about the ICC profile in the Software Instruction Manual (p.368) on the CD-ROM.
+- If the captured still photo was shot in the Adobe RGB color space, the first character in the file name will be an underscore " ". - The ICC profile is not appended.
+Refer to explanations about the ICC profile in the Digital Photo Professional Instruction Manual (p.368).